zaimramlan/rails-aws-ses/README.md

     1. `SES_PASSWORD`
     1. `FROM_EMAIL`
     1. `TO_EMAIL`
+1. Start up `$ rails server` and head over to `localhost:3000`
+1. You're good to go!

 ## Rspec Example
 There is also an Rspec test to cover the testing side of sending emails in Rails.
 Simply run `$ rspec --format documentation` to see a test example.